Gravwell Accelerators#

 Netflow#

-The netflow module allows for accelerating on netflow V5 fields and speeding up queries on large amounts of netflow data.
-While the netflow module is very fast and the data is extremely compact, it can still be beneficial to engage acceleration if you have very large netflow data volumes.
-The netflow module can use any of the direct netflow fields, but cannot use the pivot helper fields.
+The netflow module accelerates on Netflow V5 fields and speeding up queries on large amounts of netflow data.
+While the netflow module is very fast and the data is extremely compact, it can still be beneficial to engage acceleration if you have very large Netflow data volumes.
+The netflow module can use any of the direct Netflow fields, but cannot use the pivot helper fields.
 This means that you must specify Src or Dst and not IP.
 The IP and Port fields cannot be specified in the acceleration arguments.

 Note